FocDepthFormer: Transformer with latent LSTM for Depth Estimation from Focal Stack: Introduction

+With the advancement of deep neural networks (DNNs) and the availability of high-volume data, the challenging task of depth estimation from monocular images \cite{guo2018learning} has seen significant success on benchmark datasets \cite{geiger2012we}.
+However, the focal stack depth estimation problem, which is distinct from monocular depth estimation \cite{monodepth2}, \cite{meng2021cornet}, \cite{hornauer2022gradient}, stereo depth or disparity estimation \cite{godard2017unsupervised}, and multi-frame depth estimation \cite{schonberger2016structure}, yet has not received as much attention in the research community.

-The other powerful but under-explored cue for depth estimation is the \emph{focus/defocus} information \cite{shane20allinfocus,carvalho2018deep,tang2017depth}, where the depth can be reflected as the sharpness degree of the image, as a function of focal distances \cite{maximov2020focus}. \dg{ Depth estimation from focus/defocus is to predict the depth map from a \emph{focal stack} of the scene, which is a set of images captured by a camera focused on different focal planes \cite{xiong1993depth}.} \dg{Depth estimation from the focal stack} can be traced back to the depth of field control problem \cite{pentland1987new}, capturing focal stack images using a light field camera \cite{liu2017light}.
-Conventional methods \cite{suwajanakorn2015depth, surh2017noise, moeller2015variational} tackle this with handcrafted features that depend on pixel sharpness.
-However, these methods often fail in some textureless scenes. \dg{To extract more informative features for this task, Convolutional Neural Networks (CNNs) have been exploited to learn to predict the depth map from the focal stack \cite{hazirbas2018deep, wang2021bridging, yang2022deep, tang2017depth, carvalho2018deep, gur2019single, anwar2021deblur, he2022multi}.} DDFFNet \cite{hazirbas2018deep}, AiFDepthNet \cite{wang2021bridging}, and DFVNet \cite{yang2022deep} leverage the in-focus cues to estimate depth.
-DefocusNet \cite{maximov2020focus} attempts to learn the permutation invariant defocus cues, also referred to as Circle-of-Confusion (CoC). \dg{These methods employ 2D or 3D convolutions to represent the visual and focal features across the spatial domain and stack channels.
-They fuse the} stacked network 2D depth outputs \cite{maximov2020focus} or predict a single 2D depth map from the 3D feature volume \cite{yang2022deep}. \dg{Although CNNs' receptive fields can be enlarged with the increase of the network depth, these CNN-based models are restricted to capturing the features in local areas.
-Moreover, existing methods are constrained to the focal stack with a constant number of images during the training and testing.
-It is hard to generalize to stacks with an arbitrary number of images.}
+DDepth estimation using focus and defocus techniques involves predicting the depth map from a captured \emph{focal stack} of the scene, which consists of images taken at different focal planes \cite{xiong1993depth}.
+This problem, also known as depth of field control \cite{pentland1987new}, typically uses images obtained with a light field camera \cite{liu2017light}.
+Traditional methods \cite{suwajanakorn2015depth} rely on handcrafted sharpness features, but they frequently struggle in textureless scenes.
+To enhance feature extraction, Convolutional Neural Networks (CNNs) have been used to predict depth maps from focal stacks \cite{hazirbas2018deep}.
+Models like DDFFNet \cite{hazirbas2018deep}, AiFDepthNet \cite{wang2021bridging}, and DFVNet \cite{yang2022deep} leverage in-focus cues, while DefocusNet \cite{maximov2020focus} learns permutation invariant defocus cues, or Circle-of-Confusion (CoC).
+While these methods use 2D or 3D convolutions to represent visual and focal features, they are limited to processing focal stacks with a fixed number of images, which restricts their generalization to stacks of arbitrary length.